HMRC Security Notices Explained by UK London Tax Law Firm

 What is a Security Notice for VAT?

 HMRC issues Notice to give Security in respect of VAT when a business has a history of non-compliance with its VAT payments and continues to trade while owing unpaid taxes.
+This notice is sent when HMRC believes there is a significant risk of future VAT non-payment based on past behaviour.

 What is a Security Notice for PAYE and NICs?